OpenNebula/docs/source/installation_and_configuration/frontend_installation/install.rst

    Make sure all required :ref:`network ports <frontend_fw>` are enabled on your firewall (on Front-end or the router).

-Other OpenNebula services might be started as a dependency, but you don't need to care about them unless they need to be explicitly restarted or stopped.
+Other OpenNebula services might be started as a dependency but you don't need to care about them unless they need to be explicitly restarted or stopped.
 To start these **services automatically on server boot**, it's necessary to enable them by the following command:

 .. prompt:: bash # auto